Natural parameterized quantum circuit: Further training data

-In Fig.\ref{fig:further_training} we show further data on training NPQCs.
+In Fig.\ref{fig:further_training} we show how training depends on the learning rate and initial infidelity.
 In Fig.\ref{fig:further_training}a, we discuss the infidelity as a function of the learning rate $\lambda$ of gradient ascent.
 We find that the adaptive learning rate $\alpha_\text{t}$ (\eqref{eq:update_add_sup}) describes the best possible choice of learning rate.
 In Fig.\ref{fig:further_training}b, we show the training starting with $\boldsymbol{\theta}_\text{r}$ for a target state with various initial infidelities $\Delta K_\text{t}(\boldsymbol{\theta}_\text{r})$.